-- Request official transcripts from all colleges and universities to be sent to the Law School Admission Council (LSAC).
+- All official transcripts must be received by SLS by October 15th.
+Request official transcripts from all colleges and universities to be sent to the Law School Admission Council (LSAC).
 All applicants must register with the LSAC Credential Assembly Service (CAS) and have a Credential Assembly Service Law School Report sent to the Law School.
 Transcripts of all academic work, including undergraduate, graduate and professional schools, must be sent to LSAC;

 - Two letters of recommendation, at least one of which must be from a law professor who taught the applicant;

 - Submit a letter of good academic standing from the Dean of the law school you are transferring from; and

 - Per Section 306 (b) (2) of the Dean’s Office Regulations in the Student Handbook, upon acceptance, transfer students must apply to the Associate Dean of Academics, in writing, by filing a petition for the

 requested transfer credits.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 The credit allowed for prior law study is determined on a case-by-case basis.
 In no case, however, will transfer credit be granted for more than the total credits required in the first-year, full-time curriculum at Savannah Law School.
 Further, under no circumstances shall transfer credit be granted for prior law work in which the grade earned was less than that grade required for graduation, i.e. usually the grade of a “C”.